tari/seam-carving-gui/cair/ReadMe.txt

 -- CAIR_callback: a function pointer to a status/callback system
 -- RETURNS: true if the resize ran to completion, false if it was canceled by CAIR_callback.

-- void CAIR_Image_Map( CML_color * Source, CML_int * Weights, CAIR_convolution conv, CAIR_energy ener, CML_int * Map )
--- EXPERIMENTAL
--- Source: pointer to the source image
--- Weights: pointer to the given weights of the image -- conv: The edge detection kernel.
--- ener: The energy algorithm.
--- Map: Pointer to the resolution map.
-Each element will be filled with the largest resolution (in this case width) that the pixel is still visible in the image.
-This precomputes all the removals from the origional size down to 3 pixels in width.
-The Map then could be encoded into an image file so that other systems viewing the image could resize the image with far less computational overhead.

-- void CAIR_Map_Resize( CML_color * Source, CML_int * Map, int goal_x, CML_color * Dest )
--- EXPERIMENTAL
--- Source: pointer to the source image
--- Map: pointer to the source image's resolution map as described above.
--- goal_x: The desired width of the output image
--- Dest: pointer to the output image.
-Note: This function doesn't average-blend the pixels like CAIR(), so it will produce different results than CAIR().

 - bool CAIR_HD( CML_color * Source,
                 CML_int * S_Weights,
                 int goal_x,
                 int goal_y,
-                int add_weight,
                 CAIR_convolution conv,
                 CAIR_energy ener,
                 CML_int * D_Weights,